Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 ![Red/Cyan: The game interface color](./assets/ui-v.png){loading=lazy data-slider}
 ![Blue/Yellow: Johnny's interface color](./assets/ui-johnny.png){loading=lazy data-slider}

-### Title Screen Events
+### Mid-Game Title Screen Events

-I want to focus on the moment the title screen "Cyberpunk 2077" plays.
-The logo is sandwiched between two key events: Johnny's awakening and V's death.
+I want to focus on the main events in the game that occur on either side of the mid-game title screen.
+These events are V's death and Johnny's awakening.

 Johnny's Awakening: Blue/Yellow + Black
 ![Johnny's view opens with a rotating room devoid of light.
 The structures mirror those found in T-Bug's training shard.](./assets/johnny-darkness.png){loading=lazy data-slider}